ghc-proposals/ghc-proposals/proposals/0000-down_ranked_exists.rst

   data Box = forall a.
 MkBox a

   -- open existential type
   data exists a.
 Ex = forall a.
-MkEx a  -- NEW!
+MkEx { unEx :: a }  -- NEW!

 2. Extractor from Data-quantifier
 ::